giuliadascenzi/wine-detection-quality/report.md

-The diagonal covariance models (both Full diagonal and tied diagonal) do not give good results compared to the other models with or without gaussianization and PCA.
-These models work under the naive-bayes-assumption that supposes the different components for each class are uncorrelated.
+The diagonal covariance models (both full diagonal and tied diagonal) do not give good results if compared to the other models with or without Gaussianization and PCA.
+These models work under the naive-bayes-assumption, according to which the different components for each class are uncorrelated.
 Therefore, in this case, this assumption does not produce accurate results.
-Applying PCA slightly improves the performance, probabily because removing the low variances directions the whithin-class correlation decreases .
+Applying PCA slightly improves the performance, probabily because by removing the low variances directions the whithin-class correlation decreases .

 The tied full covariance model performs pretty good on the validation data, confirming the similiarity between classes shown by the correlation analysis.
 It performs better than the diagonal models accounting the within-class correlations.
-PCA does not help in producing better results in this case.
+In this case, PCA does not help in producing better results.

-The model that performs the best is the full covariance model that is able to account for correlations.
-Also, having enough data compared to the dimensionality of the samples the results we obtain are results.
+The best-performing model is the full covariance model, which is able to account for correlations.
+What is more, having enough data compared to the dimensionality of the samples, the results we succeed obtaining robust results.

-Gaussianization fails in improving significantly the results, therefore it still performs slightly better compared to raw features.
+Gaussianization fails in improving significantly the results, although it still performs slightly better if compared to raw features.

-PCA even if does not help increasing much the performances can still be used to reduce the number of parameters and therefore to reduce the complexity of the model.
-Nevertheless, given the limited effectiveness It will not be considered for the future analysis.
+Even if it does not help increasing much the performances, PCA can still be used to reduce the number of parameters and therefore to reduce the complexity of the model.
+Nevertheless, given the limited effectiveness, it will not be considered for the future analysis.

-The results between single-fold and K-fold are consistent, suggesting that the amount of data is enough for validation and model training also for the single-fold set up.
+The results between single-fold and K-fold are consistent, suggesting that the amount of data is enough for validation and model training also when it comes to the single-fold set up.

 None of the models produce accurate results for the unbalanced applications.

-Overall, the best candidate is currently the MVG model with Full Covariance matrices.
-The chosen one is the one with gaussianized features, since has slightly better results than the one with raw features, and the K-fold version, even if it is a bit worst than the single fold result, but the approach provides more robust results.
+In summary, the best candidate is currently the MVG model with full covariance matrices.
+The chosen one is the one with Gaussianized features, since it shows slightly better results than the one with raw features, and the K-fold approach, even if it is a bit worse than the single fold result.
+Nonetheless, this approach provides more robust results.

-Since the model that performs the best are the Full Covariance and the Tied full models, and one has a quadratic surface rule and the other ones a linear surface rule, the decision was to proceed analyzing both the quadratic and linear models.
+Since the best-performing models are the full covariance and the tied full models (which respectively have a quadratic surface rule and a linear surface rule), the decision was to proceed by analyzing both the quadratic and the linear models.